ZhouLabGenetics/FELIX/README.md

   imbalance (built on the SAIGE mixed-model core).

 > **📘 Start with the [step-by-step tutorial](tutorial/README.md)** — a
-> runnable end-to-end example (install → pack → Step 1 → Step 2 → reading the
+> runnable end-to-end example (install → packed genotype → Step 1 → Step 2 →
-> output) on a tiny simulated cohort.
+> reading the output) on a tiny simulated cohort.

 ## Why FELIX

-- Retains admixed and unassigned participants that discrete-ancestry GWAS drops.
+- Retains admixed participants that discrete-global-ancestry GWAS drops.
-- Estimates per-ancestry effects *and* the shared effect from a single run.
+- Estimates both per-local-ancestry effects and the shared effect from a single run.
-- Scales to biobank cohorts via a sparse GRM + variance-ratio approximation.
+- Scales to biobank cohorts.
-- Calibrated under severe case/control imbalance (saddlepoint approximation).
+- Calibrated under severe case/control imbalance.

 ## Install

 Two supported ways. **Docker is recommended** — it is one command and pins the whole software stack.
-The source install exists for machines where Docker is unavailable (many HPC login nodes) or unwanted, and works on both Linux and macOS.
+Pixi installation exists for machines where Docker is unavailable or unwanted, and works on both Linux and macOS.

 ### Option A — Docker (recommended)